alexandrezlima/documentations/docs/orbitcamera.md

 </figure>

 ### Touch setup
 This asset can be used with touch devices.
-You'll need, however, setup some keys and settings as follows:
+You'll need, however, enable some booleans settings as follows:

 #### 1. Enabling gestures
 To use gestures like pinch, we need to enable the gesture recognizer in the project settings.
 To do this, click on `Edit → Project Settings` at the top bar.
 Search `gesture` and mark `EnableGestureRecognizer` as `True`.